top of page

 ###

-Disclaimer: This story is sourced from the press release by the Pitt County Sheriff’s Office provided to Voice For Us.
+Voice For Us Disclaimer: This story is sourced from the press release by the Department of Justice and the criminal complaint obtained by Voice For Us.
 Please note that details may be removed or new information added should updates become available.

 In the case of charges being dropped, dismissed, or the case being purged, this article will be rectified accordingly, if official documentation is provided to Voice For Us.

-HEMBY’s mugshot provided to Voice For Us by the Pitt County Sheriff's Office
+Photos provided to Voice For Us by the Department of Justice.

 For more animal cruelty stories, please click here.
 Thank you!